 Written by Nancy Lee, as part of her Social Marketing Sightings theme.
-Perhaps some puns can help motivate everyone to practice safe COVID behaviors.
+Making it more fun, popular and easy at the pet store to practice social distancing!

 Nancy Lee, MBA